Which introverts are moody?

 Out of the eight introversion categories within the Myers–Briggs Type Indicator (MBTI), AAAT determined that INTJs, ISTJs, and INTPs are the personality types most apt to leverage their intellect to gain power and influence.

-Consequently, they tend to be serious and “no-nonsense” when it comes to achieving a goal, making them mercurial.
+Consequently, they tend to be serious and “no-nonsense” when achieving a goal, making them mercurial.

 Can being moody help or hurt introverts?

-From a Machiavellian perspective, moodiness can help introverts when necessary to show strength in conflict and negotiations.
+From a Machiavellian perspective, moodiness can help introverts to show strength in conflict and negotiations when necessary.
 By being strategically disagreeable, introverts can display less enthusiasm for an outcome, which gives them leverage.

 However, frequent moodiness can become a turn-off because people will grow tired of walking on eggshells around them.